nitin-singla/terraform-jul23/labs/variables1.md

 ---

-5. What is the index of the element called Female in the variable called gender?
+5. What is the index of the element called `Female` in the variable called `gender`?
 Female
 * `var.gender[“female”]`
 * 3